geoffhunter/gedcom-file-processor/README.md

 Overview

 This utility allows the user to produce lists of individuals, families and children, from a GEDCOM format file.
+The lists are output as tilde (~) delimited text files.

 Modules